 LATE VICTORIAN TERRACE

-A FULL “BACK TO BRICK” RENOVATION AND EXTENSION OF THIS EDWARDIAN TERRACE, PREVIOUSLY BEDSITS FOR 20 YEARS, TO CREATE A PRACTICAL YET STYLISH HOME, REINSTATING CLASSIC DETAILING WITH A MODERN EDGE.
+A FULL “BACK TO BRICK” RENOVATION AND EXTENSION OF THIS VICTORIAN TERRACE, PREVIOUSLY BEDSITS FOR 20 YEARS, TO CREATE A PRACTICAL YET STYLISH HOME, REINSTATING CLASSIC DETAILING WITH A MODERN EDGE.

 The interior was designed to maintain the home’s historical authenticity whilst adding a layer of modern details.